andrey bogush

 WORKS

-Andrey Bogush & Juan Pablo Cámara: Homopticum
+by Andrey Bogush & Juan Pablo Cámara

-Kiasma Theatre, Helsinki, Finland
+Premiered Kiasma Theatre, Helsinki, Finland, 2025

 Borrowing from the vocabulary of peep shows, dark rooms and matchmaking apps, choreographer Juan Pablo Cámara and visual artist Andrey Bogush devise the Homopticum, a speculative choreography where discipline and repetition meet the monstrous, yielding control, surrender, and the potential for liberation.
 In a dystopian take on time and self-surveillance, across the mundane and spectacular, they examine the materiality of subjectivity and the art of fabulation, questioning homosexual masculinity within the object-human relation.